Small group protests vaccine mandate outside Bath shipyard

-Nearly 30 people gathered outside Bath Iron Works and the Local S6 union hall on Washington Street in Bath Saturday to protest the president’s COVID-19 vaccine mandate for federal contractors like BIW’s shipbuilders.
+About 30 people gathered outside Bath Iron Works and the Local S6 union hall on Washington Street in Bath Saturday to protest the president’s COVID-19 vaccine mandate for federal contractors, including BIW’s shipbuilders.

-About 60% of the protesters were not BIW employees.
+Less than half of the protesters were BIW employees.
 Many of the protesters said they’re not against the vaccine itself and don’t care if others get it, but they dislike the government making them choose between getting the vaccine or leaving their jobs.

 “There are too many questions about the vaccine, too many people getting side effects, and I don’t feel I should be forced to take something that I don’t feel comfortable putting in my body,” said Jim Hegan, a BIW maintenance worker.
 “It just feels wrong.
 I feel it should be a personal choice; if you want to get the vaccine, great, but if you don’t want to, that’s fine.”